Frito-Lay: Central and South America

 PepsiCo's Latin Americas Foods sells Frito-Lay branded snack foods in Central and South America.
 Its portfolio of brands includes Lay's, Cheetos, Ruffles, and Doritos, as well as local brands such as Fandangos, Lucky, Stiksy, Pingo d'Ouro, Baconzitos and Torcida snacks in Brazil (sold under the brand Elma Chips), ManiMoto in Colombia and Pepito in Venezuela.

 Europe

 In Europe, the PepsiCo Europe operating division, previously PepsiCo International, manufacture Frito-Lays brands.
 Products include: Doritos, Lays, Paw Ridge, Cheetos, Duyvis, Snack-a-Jacks, Twistos, and Solinki.
 In the United Kingdom and Ireland, PepsiCo subsidiary Walkers use Walkers as the main branding with Smith's as a sub brand, while Lays is not used.
 PepsiCo maintains manufacturing plants in Europe, the largest of which are two snack manufacturing and processing plants located in Leicester and Coventry in England.

-In Spain and Portugal, operates the subsidiary Matutano brand.
+In Spain and Portugal, it operates the subsidiary Matutano brand.